PythonSentinel/KQL/README.md

 # KQL
-KQL queries to spice up your threat hunting and analystics life.
+KQL queries to spice up your threat hunting and analytics life.

 Mostly analytics rules or threat hunting queries.